 “Fallows has built a reputation as a shrewd observer of human foibles and political quagmires.”— The New York Times

-After 43 years writing for The Atlantic, largely as a National Correspondent, Fallows has assumed the role of Europe Editor for the magazine’s first Global Bureau, located in London, England.
+After 43 years writing for The Atlantic, largely as a National Correspondent, Fallows assumed the role of Europe Editor for the magazine’s first Global Bureau, located in London, England.
 For his always-perceptive, sometimes prescient writing, he has won the National Book Award, the American Book Award, and the National Magazine Award.
-His most recent book is China Airborne, a study of the staggering rise of airlines and airport infrastructure in China that The Economist calls “informative and lively.”
+His book China Airborne, a study of the staggering rise of airlines and airport infrastructure in China, was called “informative and lively,” by The Economist.
 His previous books include Postcards from Tomorrow Square, essays about the economic and political transformation occurring in China; Blind into Baghdad, about the lead-up to the War in Iraq, which is now required reading in many military programs; and Breaking the News, about the crisis facing contemporary news media.
 His documentary series On the Frontlines: Doing Business in China was awarded the 2010 Emmy Award.
 He has been a software designer for Microsoft, a speechwriter for President Jimmy Carter, the editor of US News & World Report, and is an instrument-rated private pilot.
 He is also now the chair in U.S. media at the U.S. Studies Centre at the University of Sydney, in Australia.

 Today’s dominant political refrain is that America is in a state of decline.
 But to James Fallows—one of our most respected journalists—nothing could be further from the truth.
 Over the course of a three-year, 54,000-mile journey across the country for The Atlantic, as well as his upcoming book Our Towns (May 2018), he discovered many surprising points of reinvention, in every region of the country—and enough to refresh the bleak national conversation to reflect a positive truth.